A fast direct solver for two-dimensional transmission problems of elastic waves: Proposed fast method

 We now describe the calculation procedure for the left and right coefficients $L_i$ and $R_i$ and corresponding subsequences $\tilde{J}_i = (\tilde{J}_i^{\varphi}, \tilde{J}_i^\psi)$ for $i = 1, 2, \ldots, p$.
 In \eqref{eq:a=usv}, $L_i$ and $R_i$ are written vaguely, but to be precise, they are block diagonal matrices including four sub-matrices, such as where $L_{i}^{j} \in \mathbb{C}^{n \times k}$ and $R_{i}^{j} \in \mathbb{C}^{k \times n}$ for $j = 1, 2, 3, 4$.
 In this work, we use column-pivoted QR factorization to compute the interpolative factorization.
+The interpolative factorization is a technique that decomposes a low-rank approximable matrix by using a selection of columns (or rows) to interpolate the entire matrix.
+In this study, it is used to obtain the skeleton matrix $S_{ij}$ $(i \neq j)$ as a submatrix of $A_{ij}$.
 Tables \ref{tb:v} and \ref{tb:u} describe the target matrix for column-pivoted QR factorization to obtain each $R_{i}^{j}$ and $L_{i}^{j}$, respectively, for $j = 1, 2, 3, 4$.
 In table \ref{tb:u}, $B^H$ stands for the complex conjugate and transpose of a matrix $B$.
 The subsequences $\tilde{J}_{i}^{\varphi}$ and $\tilde{J}_{i}^{\psi}$ can be determined through the indices corresponding to the selected first $k$ pivots of the column-pivoted QR factorization, because pivots are selected in descending order of the column norm of the target interaction matrix.
 For example, in the PMCHWT formulation, $R_i^1$ and $R_i^2$ correspond to the same indices $\tilde{J}_{i}^{\psi}$.
 Similarly, $R_i^3$ and $R_i^4$ correspond to the same indices $\tilde{J}_{i}^{\varphi}$ in the PMCHWT formulation.
-In this work, we first compute $R_i$ and $\tilde{J}_{i}$ for the cell indices $J_i$, then we compute $L_i$ using the computed indices $\tilde{J}_{i}$.
+In this work, we first compute $R_i^1$, $R_i^3$ and $\tilde{J}_{i}$ for the cell indices $J_i$, then we compute $R_i^2$ and $R_i^4$ using the computed indices $\tilde{J}_{i}$.
 More precisely, we use the permutation matrix $P$ that can be determined from the pivots corresponding to the computed indices $\tilde{J}_{i}$.
-Instead, to perform the interpolative factorization on each target matrix $M$ to obtain $L_i^p$, we perform standard QR factorization on the permuted matrix $MP$, then cut off the rank of the factorized matrix to $k$ in the same way as in interpolative factorization.
+Instead of performing column-pivoted QR factorization on each target matrix $M$ to obtain $R_i^2$ and $R_i^4$, we perform standard QR factorization on the permuted matrix $MP$, then cut off the rank of the factorized matrix to $k$ in the same way as in the interpolative factorization.
+A similar strategy is applied to compute $L_i^p$ for $p = 1, 2, 3, 4$.

 The above method allows us to compute the shared left and right coefficients needed for low-rank approximations of the off-diagonal parts of the linear equation \eqref{eq:block_linear} in transmission problems for elastic waves.
 The difference from the Neumann problem \cite{MATSUMOTO2025106148} is that two types of bases $\{ \varphi^r \}$ and $\{ \psi^r \}$ are used for discretization, piecewise linear and piecewise constant, and therefore the two index sets $\{ \tilde{J}_i^\varphi \}$ and $\{ \tilde{J}_i^\psi \}$ for low-rank approximations are required.